shaktiphartiyal/DataTable-Editor-Free/README.md

-# DataTable-Editor-Free
+# DataTable-Editor-Free (DTE)
-A free editor for jQuery DataTables including all plugins
+DTE is a free to use and modify jQuery Datatables Editor module.
+It includes all plugins.